 Lake Superior Ice Caves – a breathtaking winter adventure

 As snow and ice transform the quiet landscape during the winter season, the Apostle Islands National Lakeshore offers a popular attraction in the dazzling shoreline ice caves at Mawikwe Bay.
 The caves are part of the mainland unit of the park.

 The winter adventure of seeing the beauty of the ice caves will take your breath away.
 Lakeshore cliffs along Lake Superior form crimson red borders to create an arctic landscape.
 Pillars of ice extend to the cliff tops where waterfalls have hardened in place.
 Frozen Lake Superior water encrusts the base of the cliffs.
 Inside the ice caves awaits a fairyland of needle-like icicles.
 The Lake Superior ice cave formations change from chamber to chamber and from day to day.

 The most common way to get to the Lake Superior ice caves is to hike out to them from Meyers Beach Road, which is well marked on the Bayfield Peninsula’s Highway 13 (approximately 17 miles north of Bayfield).
 Park your vehicle and hike one mile east to the ice caves.
 Although each year thousands of visitors trek out to experience the fantasy, hikers are warned that conditions can be dangerous and appropriate hiking boots are needed as the ice can be slippery and bumpy with snow cracks and ice and snow mounds.
 Snowshoes are not recommended, unless there has been a recent heavy snowfall.
 Ice cleats are highly recommended.

-Parking is available at Meyers Beach Access & Parking.
+Parking is available at Meyers Beach.
 To get directions, click here.
 In the event that the parking lot is full, you may park on Meyers Road. while making sure not to block traffic and allow emergency vehicles past.
 Parking is also allowed on the north side of Hwy 13, toward Lake Superior.

 Make sure to follow all law enforcement instructions and be courteous to other visitors.